1. Credit for Selected Secondary School Courses

 Students seeking degrees in the College of Communication and Fine Arts, the College

-for college level knowledge and understanding related to the student’s major area
+level knowledge and understanding related to the student’s major area of study and

-of study and gained from work experience, life experience, or non-college instruction.
+gained from work experience, life experience, or non-college instruction.
+The student

-The student who wants an assessment of such learning prepares a portfolio that describes
+who wants an assessment of such learning prepares a portfolio that describes and documents

 Assessment by portfolio is reserved for knowledge and competencies which do not readily